-Community solar facilities can be built anywhere:
+Community energy facilities can be built anywhere:

 - Brownfield sites (abandoned industrial sites and parking lots)